bbatsov/emacsredux/_posts/2020-12-10-essential-magit-file-commands.md

 If for some reason you don't like the default Magit keybindings, you can disable them via [`magit-define-global-keybindings`](https://magit.vc/manual/magit/Default-Bindings.html).

-I have to admit that for a very long time I'd use only `magit-status` (`C-x g`) and I'd go for file commands from Emacs's built-in `vc` package like `vc-annotate` (`C-x v g`, a command similar to `magit-blame`), just because I've been using Emacs since before the creation of Git (and respectively Magit).
-While the built-in `vc` package is nice (and VCS-agnostic), Magit is way nicer when it comes to Git support, so I'm glad I eventually managed to shed my old-time habits.
+I have to admit that for a very long time I'd use only `magit-status` (`C-x g`) and I'd go for the file commands from Emacs's built-in `vc` package like `vc-annotate` (`C-x v g`, a command similar to `magit-blame`), just because I've been using Emacs since before the creation of Git (and respectively Magit).
+While the built-in `vc` package is nice (and VCS-agnostic), Magit is way nicer when it comes to Git support, so I'm glad I eventually managed to shed my old habits.

 Magit probably has the best documentation of any Emacs package, but the problem with having a great documentation and lots of features is that someone has to do a lot of reading.
 Consider this article a cheatsheet of sorts.